Yuksom

 Why Visit Yuksom?

-• Historical Significance — Yuksom was Sikkim’s first capital, crowned in 1642 by three lamas at Norbugang. 🕉️
+- Historical Significance — Yuksom was Sikkim’s first capital, where the first Chogyal was crowned in the 17th century at Norbugang Park.

 Top Things to Do & See